-A study from John’s Hopkins University, and published by Oxford Academic’s American Journal of Epidemiology, reveals that prolonged in utero exposure to developing babies is related to an elevated risk of ADHD and ASD (Autism Spectrum Disorder).
+A study from Johns Hopkins University, published by Oxford Academic’s American Journal of Epidemiology, reveals that prolonged in-utero exposure to acetaminophen for developing babies is related to an elevated risk of ADHD and ASD (Autism Spectrum Disorder).

 Acetaminophen has been shown to pass through the placenta.
-If mom is taking acetaminophen, so is baby.
-In animal trials, acetaminophen has been shown to affect brain cells and hormones that can impact brain development.6
+If the mother is taking acetaminophen, so is the developing baby.
+According to data gained from animal trials, acetaminophen affects brain cells and hormones that can impact brain development.

-Xiaobing Wang, M.D., of the Johns Hopkins University Bloomberg School of Public Health, Baltimore, conducted one long-term study.
-Umbilical cord blood from 996 births were collected and the data was compared with the child development nearly 8.9 years later.
+Xiaobing Wang, M.D., of the Johns Hopkins University Bloomberg School of Public Health, Baltimore, conducted a long-term study on acetaminophen use during pregnancy.
+Researchers collected umbilical cord blood from 996 births and compared the data with the child’s development nearly 8.9 years later.
 Here are the results: